itbarsoum99/electionsimulation/README.md

 *In the Senate, individual race polls are also taken into account.*

 The base national environment (<code>baseNEnv</code>) is from [FiveThirtyEight's generic ballot polling average](https://projects.fivethirtyeight.com/polls/generic-ballot/).
-A third order polynomial line of best fit with a high Pearson correlation coefficient (<code>r<sup>2</sup>=0.85</code>) is used to extrapolate the national environment on Election Day.
+A fourth-order polynomial line of best fit with a high Pearson correlation coefficient (<code>r<sup>2</sup>=0.861</code>) is used to extrapolate the national environment on Election Day.

 The historical adjustment (<code>hAdj</code>) is based on [inaccuracies from 2018 polling](https://projects.fivethirtyeight.com/polls/generic-ballot/2018/) compared to the final results.